 More and more business buyers believe that being treated as a person and not as a number is extremely crucial to winning their business.
 To this end, marketers have greatly improved personalized content across multiple channels, including display ads, email marketing, mobile messaging, search engine marketing, online forums, video ads, and more.

 According to the 2020 State of Marketing report, more than 60% of marketers improved personalization in each of these categories.
 Improved audience segmentation came second in each of the channels.

 These figures underscore the need for marketers to move away from creating personas, as is the case with B2C marketing.
 They should instead associate each customer with their specific profile by combining both demographics and key firmographic data.

 As part of the sales process, a sales funnel refers to the progressive steps a prospect has to make on their way to becoming a customer.
 In B2B marketing, this journey is much longer than it is in B2C marketing.
 In the former, sales and marketing professionals have to nurture a business lead, through lead generation efforts, over a prolonged period to convert them into customers.
 This is because of the high number of decision-makers, the need to give product demos, a lengthy approval process, and the fact that an elaborate ROI analysis has to be carried out.

-Firmographic data, however, enables both the sales and marketing teams to identify what a promising prospect looks like and how they can target and tailor their lead generation efforts to capture such a business in a way that ultimately simplifies its journey to being a customer.
+Firmographic data, however, enables both the sales and marketing teams to identify what a promising prospect looks like and how they can target and tailor their lead generation endeavors to capture such a business in a way that ultimately simplifies its journey to being a customer.

 Naturally, a long-term customer relationship is beneficial to businesses.
 It generates more revenue from the increased frequency of purchases.
 It also has the potential to lower the budget for sales and marketing campaigns.